mind-inria/mri-nufft/docs/getting_started.rst

 .. _pynfft: https://github.com/ghisvail/pynfft

 - (*) PyNFFT is only working with Cython < 3.0.0 , and is not actively maintained (https://github.com/mind-inria/mri-nufft/issues/19)
-- (**) stacked-nufft allow to use any supported backend to perform a stack of 2D NUFFT and adds a z-axis FFT (using scipy)
+- (**) stacked-nufft allow to use any supported backend to perform a stack of 2D NUFFT and adds a z-axis FFT (using scipy or cupy)

 **The NUFFT operation is often not enough to provide good image quality by itself (even with density compensation)**.